 Nearly one million individuals become naturalised EU citizens annually.
 Whilst most of them are legitimate migrants who present zero threat to security, even if just a tiny proportion of them are dangerous, it is still hundreds or even thousands of individuals with the potential to cause severe damage.

 Vincent notes that “one individual who’s able to enter the United States or Europe, who is a terrorist, and who hurts people by blowing himself or herself up is, obviously, a tragedy.
 That is why so many resources go into identifying that small, very small, but very lethal, percentage of true threats.”

 Aside from those who immigrate illegally, the gravest security concerns relate to those who enter by corrupt or fraudulent means.
-Individuals who enter through legitimate ancestry programs also present a significant risk due to the sheer volume of people and the very small amount of background checks which they are subjected to.
+Individuals who enter through legitimate ancestry programs also present a significant risk due to the sheer volume of people and the very small amount of background checks to which they are subjected.

 Vincent cautions that for those claiming citizenship on an ancestral basis, the process for vetting or engaging in due diligence “has never been extraordinarily rigorous or disciplined.”
 With this said, there are thousands of citizens who come from Spain and Italians from Brazil and Argentina annually for whom there is little information on their ancestral legitimacy, as well as their true identities.

 In the meantime, the European Commission has set its focus on resources and perceived deficiencies in the due diligence performed on the 0.1% of new citizens entering through citizenship by investment (CBI) programs.